 Tax revenue collected is distributed evenly between the Police and Fire Department.
-Investment expense and investment income are allocated between the Police and Fire Department based on total expenditures incurred in each department during the year.
+Investment expense and investment income are allocated between the Police and Fire Department based on share of total fund balance reduced by expenditures incurred in each department during the year.
 All other expenditures are recorded based on actual amount incurred in respective department.